rdissertori/docker-debian-cypress/README.md

-# docker-alpine-jenkins-node-base
+# docker-debian-jenkins-node-cypress
-Basic Template for Jenkins nodes
+ jenkins agent for cypress